You Didn't Disappear. You Were Erased.

 Reciprocity — creating relationships where worth flows both ways

-After years of research and hundreds of conversations with psychologists, neuroscientists, physicians, spiritual teachers, business leaders, and individuals navigating profound adversity, I arrived at a conclusion that reshaped my understanding of transformation: mattering is not something people earn at the end of healing or achievement.
+After years of research and conversations with psychologists, neuroscientists, leaders, and people who’ve overcome profound adversity, I came to a powerful realization: mattering isn’t something you earn at the end of healing or achievement.
+It’s something that gets obscured by the environments, relationships, and systems we live in.

 You Do Not Have to Disappear to Fit